AABoyles/LessWrong-Portable/README.md

 ## I ran the build myself, but it missed a bunch of essays and just put blank pages where they should've been!
 What gives?

 If the server [barfs](http://catb.org/jargon/html/B/barf.html) for some reason, the script will continue.
 After all, why waste bandwidth and effort?
 Re-run it and it will only try to download the files it didn't get the first time.
-There may be a couple that aren't downloading for structural, rather than probabilistic reasons.
+There may be a couple that aren't downloading for structural, rather than essentially random reasons.
 To fill these in for the [canonical ebooks](https://github.com/AABoyles/LessWrong-Portable/tree/master/output), I just manually saved copies of those pages in the `cache/` directory.

 ## What's the deal with *Legal Systems Very Different From Ours*?